 The Cognitive Behavioural Treatment (CBT) approach is slightly different for each of the anxiety disorder symptoms described here and it is therefore important to receive the right treatment.
 I specialise in the treatment of Anxiety disorders and I am experienced in treating all anxiety problems.

 Anxiety is a normal human emotion which we all experience from time to time.
 It is usually triggered by a perceived threat either from our environment i.e. an external event or from within i.e. negative thoughts, emotions and physiological sensations.
 We all seem to deal with anxiety in similar ways by trying to control our environment or our internal processes: avoiding the perceived threat, reassuring ourselves, asking for reassurance from others, rationalising or trying to predict possible outcomes and so on.

 However, sometimes the ways in which we respond to anxiety can itself become the problem as an excessive need for reassurance, a need for control, a need for certainty or a need for things to be going our way can quickly interfere with our lives, our day to day activities and our relationships.
 These problematic responses to anxiety are known as Anxiety Disorders.

-Specialised CBT Therapeutic Group for Social Anxiety starting in April 2022.
+I offer a specialised CBT Therapeutic Group for Social Anxiety.
 More information can be found in the group therapy section.